The best readers in the world often live successful and highly fulfilled lives.

 Richard Steele once said: “Reading is to the mind what exercise is to the body.”
 On the one hand, we must train consistently to see results.
 On the other hand, we need to alternate the muscles we focus on.

-Tap into more demanding works from time to time.
+Tap into more demanding work from time to time.
 Explore the style, the message, and the depth of the writing.
 By following this strategy, you widen your horizon and will recognize quality works easier.

 Especially when it comes to sophisticated literature, dedicate appropriate time to reading sessions.
 After all, it is much more likely to jump back and reread sections.
 However, don’t get frustrated – as mentioned above, active reading is a trait of a good reader!